Skip to content

 Short-Term Effects of Cocaine

-• Extreme happiness and energy
+• Intense enjoyment and energy

 • Mental alertness

-• Hypersensitivity to sight, sound, and touch
+• Heightened sensitivity to touch, sound, and sight

-• Irritability
+• Crankiness

-What Are The Risks?
+What Are The Dangers?

 Is Crack Cocaine Illegal?

-How Long Does Crack Cocaine Stay in your System?
+How Long Does Crack Cocaine Stay in Your System?

 How long do cocaine stay in your system?
 The amount of time that crack cocaine stays in your system depends on various factors, including your metabolism, the amount used, and how often you’ve used it.
 Generally speaking, the drug can take 2-4 days to leave your system.